innolitics/rdm/rdm/init_files/documents/software_plan.md

     ```
     - [x] Documents and implements software requirements
-    - [x] Is consistent with the software system design
+    - [x] Updates design specifications
     - [ ] Code construction follows the project standards
     - [ ] Unit, integration, or manual tests are updated
-    - [ ] New risks have been recorded
+    - [ ] New sequences of events have been recorded
     ```

-    Most Git hosts have features that let you save standard replies (e.g., [GitLab's saved replies](https://help.github.com/en/articles/using-saved-replies).
+    Most Git hosts have features that let you save standard replies.
 We suggest using these.

     It's okay to skip some common and low-risk verification tasks in this list.
 For example, there's no need to note that the "Git Commit Messages Include Change Request Numbers" verification task was performed for each commit.